ArnoCan/pyfilesysobjects/docsrc/index.rst

 This comprises basic functions for the application of object oriented patterns onto files, directories, and branches.

+* **Manage Multiple Search Lists and support 're' and 'glob' for path search**

+  Provides the creation and usage of multiple search paths including the full scale pattern matching on search paths by 're' and 'glob' `[details] <path_syntax.html#variants-of-pathname-parameters-literals-regexpr-and-glob>`_.

 * **Gears for Filesystem Objects - Files, Directories, and Branches**

   The package provides a set of basic functions for implementing file system items